Tax Management India. Com

 Delhi Goods and Services (Amendment) Act, 2024.

-Summary: The Delhi Goods and Services (Amendment) Act, 2024, amends the Delhi Goods and Services Tax Act, 2017, focusing on online gaming and specified actionable claims.
-New definitions for "online gaming," "online money gaming," and "virtual digital asset" are introduced.
-The Act specifies that individuals or entities organizing or managing platforms for specified actionable claims, such as betting, casinos, gambling, horse racing, lottery, or online money gaming, are deemed suppliers and liable for tax.
-The amendments also address the supply of online money gaming from outside India to Indian residents and update Schedule III to replace terms with "specified actionable claims."
-These changes are subject to existing laws regulating such activities.
+Summary: The Delhi Goods and Services (Amendment) Act, 2024, amends the Delhi Goods and Services Tax Act, 2017.
+It introduces definitions for "online gaming" and "online money gaming," covering games involving monetary stakes, including virtual digital assets.
+The Act also defines "specified actionable claim" to include betting, casinos, gambling, horse racing, lottery, and online money gaming.
+It mandates that individuals or entities organizing or managing platforms for such activities are deemed suppliers and liable for tax.
+Additionally, it requires suppliers of online money gaming from outside India to register.
+The amendments do not affect existing laws regulating these activities.

 Income Tax